KACofficial/kimg/README.md

 # Kimg converter
-This is a toolkit for converting Image's to my own custom image format Kimg. and from Kimg to PNG
+This is a toolkit for converting image's to my own custom image format Kimg. and from Kimg to PNG

 ## Structure